pjvalentini/soundBox/README.md

 You may need to configure your code editor to be able to read paperscript as Paper.js uses this.
 Initially my VSCode text editor was not syntax hightlighting the paperscript code I wrote so I had to modify my VSCode configuration.

-Please for to this link to see how to configure your editor for paperscript syntax highlighting on VSCode. https://stackoverflow.com/questions/44256968/visual-studio-code-paperscript
+Please go to this link to see how to configure your editor for paperscript syntax highlighting on VSCode. https://stackoverflow.com/questions/44256968/visual-studio-code-paperscript

 NOTE: Sublime 3 has a package for this so its much easier to fix this issue.